 Trembling and Fear

-The time period after Israel became a nation also is accurately predicted in the Bible.
-As the chronology chart shows, it is marked by repeated wars with their Arab neighbors and decades of constantly building tension.
+The time period after Israel became a nation was also accurately predicted in the Bible.
+As the chronology chart shows, it is marked by repeated wars with their Arab neighbors and decades of constant tension.
 Both the prophet Jeremiah and Jesus himself predicted that before the end there would be a time of “wars and rumors of wars” and “fear” and “trembling” would characterize the nation of Israel, not peace.
 Although the Bible clearly predicts a time when Israel would be reborn and live in peace forever, the Last Days are distinct from that future promise, because Israel now is heading toward a day of judgment by the Lord, which will culminate in their true rebirth in salvation and faith.

-The specific prophecies dealing with Daniel’s 70th Week are clearly explained in the Bible as to their chronological sequence.
+The specific prophecies dealing with the last 7 years of this age are clearly explained in the Bible as to their chronological sequence, even though these prophecies are scattered throughout several books.
 For instance, it is well established that the final seven-year segment will occur immediately before the Return of Christ, and that the Lord himself will bring the entire period to a close.
 Indeed, it is within this one final segment of the Last Days—containing by far the greatest number of prophecies dealing with the End Times—that the overall timing of events is best understood and defined.

 From the new information on this second chronology chart, we can see that Daniel’s 70th Week is marked by two equal divisions.
-The initial half, or the first 3-1/2 years, is primarily characterized by the Empire of the Beast, while the latter half is labeled the “Great Tribulation” from Christ’s description of the horrible conditions predicted for that time.
-From our previous study of this period (see the sections on the New World Order) it is obvious that these two titles are perfect as descriptions of what will happen during the final 7 years before Jesus returns.
+The initial half, or the first 3-1/2 years, is primarily characterized as the “Empire of the Beast”, while the latter half is defined as the “Great Tribulation”.
+The latter name comes from Christ’s description of the horrible conditions predicted for that time.
+From the sections on the New World Order, it is obvious that these two titles are perfect as descriptions of what will happen during the final 7 years before Jesus returns.